vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/2_HIS_WORKS.md

 CHAPTER II.

 it gives authoritative information on others also such as the Krama etc. It is the most authoritative book on the said subjects, because the statements made in it are not simply matters of opinion, but are based on the authority of the Saivāgama, as traditionally interpreted, and, what is more, on the personal experience of the author himself.
 It consists of thirty-seven chapters, but only fourteen have so far been published.
 They, together with the valuable commentary of Jayaratha, cover eight volumes.
 Of these the first five, the ninth and the thirteenth chapters are of very great philosophical importance.
 The first gives in brief all that is to be dealt with later in detail.
-The following four deal successively, with the four ways to the final emancipation, namely, (I) Anupāya, (II) Sambhava, (III) Sākta, (IV) and Anava.
+The following four deal successively, with the four ways to the final emancipation, namely, (I) Anupāya, (II) Sambhava, (III) śākta, (IV) and Anava.
 The ninth is interesting because it deals with the thirty six Tattvas of the Saiva philosophy and the interest of the thirteenth lies in its giving us an idea of the Saiva theory of Karma.

 THE MOST IMPORTANT POINTS DISCUSSED